ElpadoCan/SpotMAX/spotmax/docs/source/features/aggr_features_description.rst

   major axis.
 Next, it is divided into slices perpendicular to the major axis, each slice with width equal to 1 pixel.
-  Assuming rotational symmetry of each slice around its middle axis parallel to the mask's major axis, spotMAX computes the volume of the resulting cylinder.
+  Assuming rotational symmetry of each slice around its middle axis parallel to the mask's major axis, SpotMAX computes the volume of the resulting cylinder.
 Finally, the volumes of each cylinder are summed to obtain the total volume.
 * **Estimated 3D volume from 2D mask (fl)**: column name ``cell_vol_fl``.